 Some experts claim that genetics could have something to do with gambling addiction, or at least with the broader subject of general addiction.
 People often find that they have “addictive personalities.”
 Even though this expression is often over- or misused, the problem certainly exists on a large scale.
 One’s family history of substance abuse, medical issues or disorders, and past trauma all have an effect on the upbringing and, obviously, their habits later in life.

-Gambling is an Escape From Reality
+Gambling Should Not Be An Escape From Reality

 Gambling for many people is an escape from the monotony and stress of everyday life.
 Especially for people stuck in the vicious perpetual cycle of poverty in the U.S., playing the lottery or other forms of gambling offer a small sliver of hope, which can be enough at least for a temporary distraction.